sthysel-shop/bench-drill-stand/README.md

 # Notes

-840x320x410mm 19mm ply on 60mm coasters. top of shelf is 140mm from cabinet top. coated in oil-based polyutherane colouring it too yellow.
+840x320x410mm 19mm ply on 60mm coasters.
+Glued and screwed.
+Top of shelf is 140mm from cabinet top.  coated in oil-based polyutherane colouring it too yellow.